chung-leong/react-seq/examples/media-cap/README.md

 permission to use the camera, we simply show an icon.
 If the user said no, we put a ban icon over it.
 At the "previewing" stage, when we have a live video stream, we render a [`StreamVideo`](./src/StreamVideo.js) component, which simply returns a `<video>` element and attaches the stream.
 The live video remains through the "recording" and "paused" stages.
-When we've reached the "recorded" stage, we render a [`BlobVideo`](./src/BlobVideo), another simple component tasked simply with managing the URL to the blob.
+When we've reached the "recorded" stage, we render a [`BlobVideo`](./src/BlobVideo.js), another simple component.

 ## The hook